Category Archives: Xanax, Ambian, Valium, Ativan, anti-depressants,

 This technique has been developed over many years with our guests and is designed to train the mind.
 We look at the mind as a thing.
 “We run things”, “we don’t let things run us”.

 One thing to help this process is breath work.
 Where a person learns to be aware of their breathing cycle.
 When a person is in their mind.
-All of their energy is focused there.
+All of their energy is focused in their head.
+In fact just from all the energy concentrated in the head a person could be said to be frying their brain.
 By becoming mindful of one’s breathing cycle and rate one brings the energy from their mind to their stomach.
 This an important aspect of shifting their energy.

 This cycle can be broken, however.